Jane-Coding/Yoga-lesson-builder/README.md

 ### Plans for future updates

-1. Ability to change lesson data
-2. Authentification of users (log in \ out)
+1. Authentification of users (log in \ out)
-3. Add notifications
+2. Add notifications
-4. Redesign
+3. Redesign
-5. Add sound notification to start next pose
+4. Add sound notification to start next pose